alex05447/minits/README.md

 - "profiling" - enables the `Profiler` trait and the `TaskSystemParams::set_profiler()` method to allow installing a profiler trait object.
 Useful for debugging.
 Works with "task_names".
 See the documentation for `Profiler` for more info.

-- "remotery" - requires "profiler".
+- "remotery" - requires "profiling".
 Provides an implementation of the `Profiler` trait for the `remotery` profiler (wrapped via `miniremotery`); used by `TaskSystemParams::default()`.
 See the documentation for more info.

 Actual features: